pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

    than tunneling other interesting traffic.
 #. **Local Network**: This defines which subnet or host can be accessed
    from the other side of the VPN tunnel.
-The easiest thing to do is to set this to “LAN subnet”.
-This means the entire LAN will be accessible from the remote network. **IMPORTANT**: The other end of the tunnel has this same field, except on the far side it is “Remote Subnet”.
+The easiest thing to do is to set this to "LAN subnet".
+This means the entire LAN will be accessible from the remote network. **IMPORTANT**: The other end of the tunnel has this same field, except on the far side it is "Remote Subnet".
 Ensure that the other end is set exactly the same.
-For example, if “Single host” is chosen in this section and the IP address of a host was entered, the other side would need to set that host in the “Remote Subnet” field.
+For example, if "Single host" is chosen in this section and the IP address of a host was entered, the other side would need to set that host in the "Remote Subnet" field.
 #. **Local Network: NAT**: If the actual **Local Network** must be
    hidden from the far side, enter the settings to present to the far side (NAT+IPsec).
 For more details, see :doc:`NAT with IPsec Phase 2 Networks